|Trumpington Local History Group

 • Edwin Longworth's father John seems to be the exception to this long list of vicars' and dons'

-sons; his father was a wealthy cotton bleacher in Horwich, Lancashire, earlier in 1878 and
+sons; his father was a wealthy cotton bleacher in Horwich, Lancashire.

 In 1909, Goodchild decided to move

 the Rector of Fowlmere.
 Goodchild

 built back up to over 60, only to

 slump again to only 28 pupils in